lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

 - Today, i will be presenting a participatory installation titled *[…] and counting*.
 It’s main element is a map of public art made by wom·x·n in Tiohtià:ke · Montréal
 - I’ll begin by situating both the theoretical and territorial contexts of my work
 - then we will delve into more details of the research-creation process
-  - a type of practice-based research
+  - by which I mean a type of practice-based research
-  - where theory serves as inspiration
+  - where theory serves as inspiration for creation
   - and practice provides fertile ground to further theory

 ### I :heart: Maps